-2. Row and Column address values on the CA bus that are not used for a particular density is required to at valid logic levels.
+2. Row and Column address values on the CA bus that are not used for a particular density be at valid logic levels.

 3. For non-binary memory densities, only half of the row address space is valid.
 When the MSB address bit is "HIGH", then the MSB-1 address bit must be "LOW".